Greeshma-10/personal_finance_manager/README.md

 3. **View Dashboard** for a summary of income and expenses.
 4. **Apply Filters** to analyze transactions.
 5. **Check Graphs & Reports** for insights.

-## 🤝 Contributing
-Contributions are welcome!
-If you'd like to improve this project:
-1. Fork the repository.
-2. Create a new branch (`feature-name`).
-3. Commit your changes and push.
-4. Open a Pull Request.

-## 📜 License
-This project is licensed under the MIT License.

 ## ⭐ Show Your Support
 If you found this project useful, please give it a ⭐ on GitHub!